auspham/SeptNotes/W4-lec5.md

 > Before the code for any new feature is written, all the tests for that feature are written.

-At first, all the test will fail, because there’s no code yet.
+At first, all the tests will fail, because there’s no code yet.

 The developer then writes feature code until all the tests pass.
 That’s when they must stop writing code for that features.